pip-services/pip-services-docs/content/en/python/rpc/clients/commandable_http_client.md

 Important points

-- Each command is exposed as POST operation that receives all parameters in body object.
+- Each command is exposed as POST operation that receives all parameters in the body object.

 ##### Configuration parameters